playonbsd-rs/pobsd-utils/pobsd/README.md

 [![rust-clippy analyze](https://github.com/Hukadan/pobsd-rs/actions/workflows/rust-clippy.yml/badge.svg)](https://github.com/Hukadan/pobsd-rs/actions/workflows/rust-clippy.yml)

 ## pobsd
-pobsd is a tool written in Rust designed to browse the PlayOnBSD database that can be find [here](https://github.com/playonbsd/OpenBSD-Games-Database)
+pobsd is a TUI written in Rust designed to browse the PlayOnBSD database that can be find [here](https://github.com/playonbsd/OpenBSD-Games-Database)

 It makes use of both `plege(2)` and `unveil(2)`.